Collecting information from you

 We collect information in different ways, but most of this information we collect directly from you.
 For example, when you:

-• Visit any branch or Business Centre, or talk to us face to face.
+• Visit any branch or Business Centre, or talk to us face to face

-• Write to us — for example, by letter, email, SMS or social media.
+• Write to us – for example, by letter, email, SMS or social media

-• Complete one of our forms — such as a customer registration, credit or survey form.
+• Complete one of our forms – such as a customer registration, credit or survey form

-• Use our Digital Platforms.
+• Use our Digital Platforms

-• Participate in our promotions and competitions.
+• Take part in our promotions and competitions

 We collect information on how you use our Digital Platforms

 We may also collect information about how you use our Digital Platforms and third-party websites with ANZ content.
-You can learn more about how we collect information in the Section called How we use information about you on our Digital Platforms and the Cookies and Analytics Notice.
+You can learn more about how we collect information in the section called How we use information about you on our Digital Platforms and the Cookies and Analytics Notice.

-We have access to information on your ANZ accounts
+We have access to information on your ANZ accounts and products

 As your financial services provider, we have access to information about products and services, such as your accounts and transactions.
-This means we can see how and where you use your ANZ account or accounts.
-Sometimes we use this information to identify other products and services that may benefit you.
+This means we can see how and where you use your ANZ account(s) or products, such as your cards.
+When you use an ANZ card, we get information about when and where you’re completing the transaction and whether it’s contactless.
+Sometimes we use this information to identify other products and services that may benefit you, or to generate information and insights, that we may share with third parties.

 We may be legally required to collect information